-Fetal Surgery is one of many outstanding perinatal services offered at Winthrop-University Hospital’s New York State-designated Regional Perinatal Center on Long Island.
-In fact, Winthrop offers the only Fetal Surgery program on Long Island.
+Fetal Surgery is one of many outstanding perinatal services offered at NYU Winthrop Hospital’s New York State-designated Regional Perinatal Center on Long Island.
+In fact, NYU Winthrop offers the only Fetal Surgery program on Long Island.
 Fetal surgery encompasses a broad range of surgical techniques used by our fetal surgeon-specialists to treat birth defects in fetuses prior to childbirth.

 Regional Leader in Fetal Surgery

 Fetal Surgery is an option for pregnancies in the presence of a surgically treatable fetal abnormality discovered very early in gestation which, if left untreated in-utero, would cause progressive and irreversible fetal damage as pregnancy progresses to term.

 The mission of our Fetal Evaluation and Treatment Team is to provide the best care and treatment options for complicated pregnancies through comprehensive evaluation and, when appropriate, in-utero treatment by our highly skilled fetal surgeon and surgical team.

 NYU Winthrop’s multidisciplinary Fetal Surgery team of specialists includes: maternal-fetal medicine specialist, primary obstetrician, perinatal sonographer, neonatologist, geneticist, obstetrical anesthesiologist, obstetrical nurse, as well as the assistance of pediatric subspecialties and social workers.

 - Fetal anemia

 - Twin-twin transfusion syndrome